Universities Business Challenge

 What does the Team Leader do?

-When does the UG competition take place?
+When does the competition take place?

 The key dates for the UG competition are: